 One of the best Bourbons available, Four Roses brought out a special edition to celebrate their 130th Anniversary.
+This is a brilliant Four Roses Limited Edition.

 A truly excellent Bourbon brand, Four Roses has been around since 1888, if you can’t do the maths suggested by the 130-year anniversary edition.